axiom-data-science/particle-tracking-manager/docs/plots.md

 ### Options

 You can choose the filetype with `"filetype": "mp4"` in the input plot dictionary.
-The default is "gif".
+The default is "mp4".

 You can change the background of the animation and colormap, along with the frames per second, such as, `'animation': {'background': 'sea_surface_height', 'filetype': '.mp4', 'fps': 2, 'cmap': 'cmo.deep_r'`.